 Don’t overthink.
 Don’t quit.
 For best results, participate in an online search wanting, not needing, to meet someone.
 Portray yourself honestly on your profile with pictures and content.
 Finally, aim “reasonably” high and settle for someone worth trusting, respecting, and loving.

-Following an NYU MBA, Northwestern BA, a modest business career with practically record-setting job changes, Michael left the world of sales and marketing for the freelance creative side to write in 2018.
+Following an NYU MBA, Northwestern BA, and a modest business career with practically record-setting job changes, Michael left the world of sales and marketing for the freelance creative side to write in 2018.
 No longer beholden to the whims and politics of the corporate world, he found solace and satisfaction writing for Next Avenue on subjects as diverse as Latecomer Comedians, Zoom Reunions, and Bi-polarized Friendships.
+When not driving part-time for Uber/Lyft and writing a book about it, he is on the golf course or in the gym.
+Michael lives in the Norwalk/Westport area and is the proud father of two boys, ages 18 and 21.